 As I share more and more of our two weeks in Utah, you should know that I prioritized finding all the swimming holes in Utah.
 We are definitely in our happy place when we are around water, so this Moab swimming hole was just perfect for us.

 We happened to go to Mill Creek on Memorial Day and it was busy!
-Not so busy that we couldn’t have fun, but definitely too busy to just hangout in the falls (pictured below).
+Not so busy that we couldn't have fun, but definitely too busy to just hangout in the falls.
+I'd recommend trying to get to the Millcreek waterfall early in the morning or later in the day to have it more to yourself!

 If you decide to hike around and up the Mill Creek waterfall (we found the trail to do this on the left side of the waterfall a ways back), then the trail gets harder until you are on top of the waterfall.
 I'll mention here that you can/will go further than two miles if you go up and over the waterfall.